 Inventory management is arguably the most important aspect of any retail business operation.
 An efficient system will ensure your store that you always have the right amount of stock on hand for any given item.
-Keeping an optimal amount not only prevents your business from running out of stock, but it also keeps your warehouse and storage spaces from filling up.
-This is equally important since an overstocked warehouse prevents you from ordering more of other items.
+Keeping an optimal amount not only prevents your business from running out of stock but also keeps your warehouse and storage spaces from filling up.
+This is equally important since an overstocked warehouse prevents you from ordering more of your other items.

 A POS with Multi-Store Inventory Management Software

 For most retailers, a point of sale with great inventory management is the best way to run a multiple store business.
 It’s also the best way to scale and continue to grow your business.

 KORONA offers a custom option to its users, with vast inventory management features to help minimize how much time is spent on keeping track of your products.
 And with vast automation and optimization, business owners can rest easy knowing that they’ll always have the right amount of products on hand at any given time.

 So let’s get into a few of the more specific features that KORONA offers multi-store and franchise retailers.

 With KORONA you can create internal transfers through your stock order feature.
 Choose a warehouse or location that will receive the transfer.
 Simply identify that the transfer will be internal by checking the appropriate box.

 Once the order is received at the other location, navigate to your stock receipt section and you can create a new stock receipt to accurately mark the successful transfer.

 You’re also able to view internal transfer reports.
 As with any report, this is customizable and can be filtered by source location, receiving location, commodity group, date, or status.
 From here, the order can also be edited and updated in any way you’d see fit.